stated-tech/Grants-Program/applications/root.md

   - **Solution: proposal forms**

-The standardising of data inputs - is something the Edgeware community have debated endlessly, since there is no lack of proposals, but a lack of data standardisation causes issues nonetheless, with everyone essentially starting from a blank sheet of paper and creating their own documents and structures leading to arguments and circular debates.
+>The standardising of data inputs - is something the Edgeware community have debated endlessly, since there is no lack of proposals, but a lack of data standardisation causes issues nonetheless, with everyone essentially starting from a blank sheet of paper and creating their own documents and structures leading to arguments and circular debates.
+>

-The issues of no standardisation:
+>The issues of no standardisation:
+>

-- For proposers: a blank sheet of paper is harder to fill out than a few boxes which trends towards proposer apathy / missing info / administrative time suck.
+>- For proposers: a blank sheet of paper is harder to fill out than a few boxes which trends towards proposer apathy / missing info / administrative time suck.
-- For voters: it makes comparison hard when comparing two proposals on a like for like basis this effects voter engagement, participation and confuses overall sentiment.
+>- For voters: it makes comparison hard when comparing two proposals on a like for like basis this effects voter engagement, participation and confuses overall sentiment.
+>

-A simple form is the obvious answer to address short term issues, but when we approach this challenge from a longer term perspective of optimising for a bigger picture - sourcing, sustaining and scaling collective network intelligence we can see that some standardisation is useful, but given the diversity of talent we have the potential to fund, across many domains, who each may prefer a different medium of expression, we can then see that standardisation also constrains the intelligence of the collective - voters and proposers.
+>A simple form is the obvious answer to address short term issues, but when we approach this challenge from a longer term perspective of optimising for a bigger picture - sourcing, sustaining and scaling collective network intelligence we can see that some standardisation is useful, but given the diversity of talent we have the potential to fund, across many domains, who each may prefer a different medium of expression, we can then see that standardisation also constrains the intelligence of the collective - voters and proposers.

 **Referendums offer binary votes on some package of information, but as we know they are very dumb tools.**